rolling-scopes-school/tasks/tasks/lamernews.md

 - `PUT /users/:username` - should update user information (`username` __should__ be username of authorized user)
 - `DELETE /users/:username` - should delete user profile (`username` __should__ be username of authorized user)

+To test your rest endpoints without UI you can use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) chrome extension

 ### Models
 #### User
 User should contain following information (this info should be somehow shown on UI)